Donaim/miseq-workflow-pres/slides.md

 - Find the longest ORF between start and stop codons.

 <!--
+Eventually, the pipeline invokes CFEIntact, and it has its own set of challenges.

+CFEIntact is a program that looks actually finds defects in proviral sequences.

-CFEIntact's first job is identifying where genes are in the proviral sequence.
-An open reading frame is a stretch of DNA that could code for a protein.
+Its first challenge is identifying where critical regions are in the proviral sequence.

-The tool aligns the proviral sequence to a reference genome to figure out where known genes should be, then scans for actual start and stop codons in the sample.
-The longest ORF for each gene becomes the candidate for further analysis.
+In case of a gene, it first aligns the proviral sequence to a reference genome, then scans for actual start and stop codons in the vicinity of the expected gene location.

+The longest ORF for that gene becomes the candidate for further analysis.
 -->

 ---

-## CFEIntact [2]
+## CFEIntact (2)

 Challenge: determine if an ORF is intact or has defects that prevent viral replication.